+The CCME is prioritizing the development of tools to assist the Federal Government, Provinces and Territories with contaminated site assessment, management issues, and evaluating how to best manage priority contaminants.
 Canada has established FEQGs for PFOS in surface water and biota tissue, and guidelines for PFOA are under development.
 There are no FEQGs for LC-PFCAs.
-The CCME is developing CEQGs for soil and groundwater for PFOS; however, guidelines for PFOA and LC-PFCAs in soil and groundwater are lacking (Table 6).
+The CCME has developed CEQGs for soil and groundwater for PFOS; however, there are no guidelines for PFOA and LC-PFCAs in soil and groundwater (Table 6).
+In the absence of CEQGs for other PFAS, Health Canada has established human health based interim soil screening values for ten PFAS, including PFOA and one LC-PFCA (PFNA).
+These screening values are for use at federal contaminated sites to determine whether concentrations detected in soils at a site may be of concern to human health.